jonasacres/easysafe-doc/README.md

 ## Rationales

 ### Why not use JSON for the config file?
-Using JSON would mean that archive IDs would not follow deterministically from passphrases for default archives, since JSON does not guarantee a unique serialization for a given object.
+Using JSON would mean that FSIDs would not follow deterministically from passphrases for default filesystems, since JSON does not guarantee a unique serialization for a given object.

+### Why was the c5.18xlarge chosen in the Argon2 model?
+Several other instance classes, including the z1d.12xlarge were considered.
+In general, high-end instances had similar levels of performance once the number of vCPUs were taken into account, and the c5.18xlarge had the best performance per dollar of anything tested.
+Taking this instance at its lowest available price seems to be likely to get at least a rough picture of what an adversary can do today with easily-available resources.

+The adversary in the model is presumed to perform 10x more cost-effectively than the c5.18xlarge instance, to ensure that the adversary's capabilities are overestimated even if there is a more efficient option available today.

-### Why encode the archive config tag and page length in the archive ID?
+### Why encode the filesystem config tag and page length in the FSID?
-Peers receiving an archive for the first time need certain bootstrap info.
+Peers receiving a filesystem for the first time need certain bootstrap info.
 The swarm protocol relies on parties agreeing on page size in advance.
-Although this is in the archive config, the archive config itself must be transmitted through the protocol.
+Although this is in the filesystem config, the filesystem config itself must be transmitted through the protocol.
 By encoding the page size directly into the ID, naive peers can immediately join in the swarm.
-By also basing the ID on the config tag, the configuration file can be validated to prove that it corresponds to the intended archive ID.
+By also basing the ID on the config tag, the configuration file can be validated to prove that it corresponds to the intended FSID.

 ### Why use the "symobf" option instead of something like Elligator2?
 As of this writing, Elligator2 support is difficult to find.
 The symobf technique is similar to the methodology used in the i2p project's NTCP2 protocol.